CodyNicholson/Backend_Development_Notes/Intro_To_Java/arrayLists.md

-#ArrayLists
+# ArrayLists

-An ArrayList in Java is a list of objects we call elements that are stored in a list and assigned indices starting from 0
+An ArrayList in Java is a list of objects we call elements that are stored in a list and assigned indicies starting from 0

 An arrayList should be used instead of an array for every situation except when you want the code to look nice, or when you are working with lots of numbers

 ***

-###Array Lists in java are defined as:
+### Array Lists in java are defined as:

 ```java
 ArrayList<Type> listName = new ArrayList<Type>();